 About Lisa Kersey:

 VP, Health PR @PadillaCRT.
 Has lived in Virginia, North Carolina, Utah and Hawaii.
 Inspired by nature, good books and good wine.
-Enjoy singer/songwriters and art shows. #UVA and #UNC alum.
+Enjoys singer/songwriters, art shows and college sports. #UVA and #UNC alum